gear-foundation/gear-wiki/docs/examples/DAO.md

 `locked_funds` - tokens that are locked when a funding proposal is submitted.

-`balance` - the amount of tokens on DAO contract.
+`balance` - the amount of tokens in the DAO contract.

-`transaction_id` - the transaction number that used for tracking transactions in the fungible token contract.
+`transaction_id` - the transaction number that is used for tracking transactions in the fungible token contract.

 `transactions` - the transaction history.